 Racial profiling is an improper and illegal practice based on the mistaken belief that certain ethnic groups are more likely to shoplift than others.
 Because of this, misguided store employees will focus their surveillance time on the customer’s “color” rather than “conduct”.

 Racial bias can blind store personnel and cause them to monitor only ethnic minorities and ignore the real source of their inventory losses.
 Racial profiling eventually leads to a pattern of false theft accusations, wrongful detentions, and harassment when no real probable cause exists.

 The result is that a particular ethnic group will be made to feel like they can’t be trusted and are unwelcome in the store.
 African Americans call it “shopping while black”.
 Unless the wrongful conduct is corrected by management, civil rights violations will occur and false arrest lawsuits will follow and sorely damage the reputation of the retailer.

 Customer surveillance based solely on the race of a customer is not only improper but is an ineffective method of controlling losses due to shoplifting.
 The thought of racial profiling is distasteful.
 A 1999 Gallup poll confirmed that 81% of Americans disapprove of the practice.
 Despite this belief, the same poll indicated that 75% of African American men said they had been victims of racial profiling while shopping.

 I’ve seen cases in one major department store where the security staff used radio codes (code 3) as an alert anytime a black shopper came into the area.
-In another store, 90% of the shoplifting apprehensions were of ethnic customers where the store demographic reports only showed a 15% minority customer base.
+In another store, 90% of the shoplifting apprehensions were of ethnic customers whereas the store demographic reports only showed a 15% minority customer base.
 And in still another store, sales associates were told by security officers to call them anytime an ethnic minority entered their sales area.